igorseabra4/HipHopTool/README.md

-Tool for working with HIP/HOP archive files.
+Tool and library for working with HIP/HOP archive files.
+The tool can extract and create the archives from a command line interface and the library provides the classes for doing so.
-Currently the program can extract the files contained in the archives to different folders based on their extension.

-Games which I know that uses these archives:
+Games which use HIP/HOP archives:

 *Scooby Doo: Night of 100 Frights